dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ### 2. The test creates OverlayEntry

-If test creates an OverlayEntry, it should both remove and dispose it:
+If your code creates an OverlayEntry, it should both remove and dispose it:

 ```dart
 final OverlayEntry overlayEntry = OverlayEntry(...);